Souped-Up

 Yes, soup is good, but it’s what you pair with the soup that make it really good.

-Hopefully all of this soup-chatter is making you hungry, because I’m generously sharing 3 soup recipes with you today!
+I’m generously sharing 3 soup recipes with you today!
 Two of which I make every winter without fail, with a pop of inspiration from other food writers I really admire.
 And the third being a guest chef recipe from food writer, stylist and lovely friend Florence Blair.
 Whichever way you like your soup, I hope there’s a bowl of something for everyone here to warm us all up.

 Roasted Tomato and Red Pepper Soup with Triple Cheese on Toast & Basil Vinaigrette